 What are the meaningful participation requirements in the pilot?

-There are two requirements a diplomate must meet in 2017 to allow the pilot to count as the Core Ophthalmic Knowledge module of the DOCK examination and to continue participation in subsequent years:
+There are three requirements a diplomate must meet in 2017 to allow the pilot to count as the Core Ophthalmic Knowledge module of the DOCK examination and to continue participation in subsequent years:

 - Complete a brief survey at the end of each quarter.

 Registration is not necessary.
 Eligible diplomates will be sent an email in early 2017 notifying them that the pilot option is available.

 There no formal registration period.
 All eligible diplomates will be able to participate via their ABO Status Page throughout the year.
 The ABO encourages diplomates to begin participation at the beginning of the year and to answer the questions as they become available at the start of each quarter.

 Is there an incentive to participate in the pilot?